-Submitting your guest list
+Submitting your guest list to your calligrapher

 What format should you use when submitting your guest list to your calligrapher?
 Submitting your guest list in the correct format ensures that your calligrapher can do their best work in a timely manner with minimal errors.
 After all, that’s why you hired them, right?
 Well, maybe that and the amazing envelopes that will wow your wedding guests.